awsdocs/aws-powershell-user-guide/doc_source/pstools-ec2-get-amis.md

 The `Get-EC2Image` cmdlet retrieves a list of AMIs that you can use\.

 Use the `-Owner` parameter with the array value `amazon, self` so that `Get-EC2Image` retrieves only AMIs that belong to Amazon or to you\.
-In this context, *you* refers to the user who corresponds to the credentials with which the cmdlet is invoked\.
+In this context, *you* refers to the user whose credentials you used to invoke the cmdlet\.

 ```
 PS > Get-EC2Image -Owner amazon, self